Yuelioi/docs-v3/Ue/blueprint/zh/Lidar Point Cloud/Apply Color to First Point by Ray.md

 ---
-display_name: Apply Color to First Point by Ray
+title: Apply Color to First Point by Ray
 order: 3
 ---
 ## Navigation